posit-dev/linux-positron-dev-setup/README.md

 - Optionally upgrades installed packages within the current release (keeping the box on the same Debian/Ubuntu version).
 - Installs all package dependencies.
-- Optionally switches your login shell to Zsh (the default shell on macOS).
+- Optionally switches your login shell to Zsh (the default shell on macOS), and, if you do, optionally installs [oh-my-zsh](https://ohmyz.sh) on top of it.
 - Installs Node.js via [fnm](https://github.com/Schniz/fnm) and sets it as the default.
 - Installs Python via [pyenv](https://github.com/pyenv/pyenv) and sets it as the